gsbdarc/rcpedia/docs/_getting_started/modules.md

   1) R/4.1.3
 ```

-You can also swap versions of R with the command:
+You can also swap versions of R with the following command:

 ```title="Terminal Command"
 module swap R/3.6.3